 Divide batter between prepared pans.

-Bake for 55 to 60 minutes (begin checking at 45 minutes) or until a toothpick tests clean.
+Bake for 55 to 60 minutes or until a toothpick comes out clean (begin checking at 45 minutes).
 While quick loaves of bread are baking, make the lemon glaze.

 Gather the ingredients.

-Heat 1 tablespoon milk and corn syrup in a small saucepan until it's almost simmering.
+In a small saucepan, heat 1 tablespoon of milk and the corn syrup until the mixture is almost simmering.

-Whisk in confectioners' sugar and lemon juice until smooth.
-If it's too thick, add 1 teaspoon of milk at a time until desired consistency (it should be thick).
+Whisk in powdered sugar and lemon juice until smooth.
+If it seems too thick, add 1 teaspoon of milk at a time until it looks more fluid but still thick.
 Set aside until needed.

-When quick bread has finished baking, remove it from oven, and place it on a wire rack.
+When quick bread has finished baking, remove from oven and place on a wire rack.
+Do not unmold yet.

-Immediately brush on the lemon glaze.
-Let it cool for 10 minutes.
+Immediately brush on the lemon glaze and let the loaves cool for 10 minutes.

-Run a knife around the edges of the quick bread and carefully remove them from the pan, and let cool completely standing upright.
+Run a knife around the edges of the quick bread and carefully remove from the pan.
+Let cool completely on top of the wire rack.